hanneshoettinger/opencv-steel-darts/README.md

 * Dartboard sector wires need to be removed with a filter to find ellipse.
 * Dartboard: text close to outer wire of double ring bad for calibration as the contours overlap with the wire with a specific camera mounting (had to remove it manually with a black pen)
 * Make source and destination point selection for the found points to be sure the mapping is correct?
-If the camera is places differently, other segments are detected as the source points for the transformation.
+If the camera is placed differently, other segments are detected as the source points for the transformation.

 ## Lighting